LOVE THE TRAILS? Help out and

 Trail Taster Video: Watch

 Description: The Hippy is located on the east side of Kirkton Glen and has three sections, upper, mid and lower.
-The upper section drops into a loamy ride through woods and spits you out on a kicker next to the quarry.
+The upper section drops into a rooty, loamy ride through woods and spits you out on a kicker next to the quarry.
 Then, once across the forestry road and onto the Mid Hippy, the trail becomes faster and a bit more flowy as you zig-zag over an old dyke line.
-Then across the second forestry track (where there's an optional diversion -see tips below) and into the Lower Hippy where it starts to get really fast over multiple log drops!
+Then across the second forestry track (where there's an optional diversion-see tips below) and into the Lower Hippy where it starts to get really fast over multiple log drops!
 Just before the end take a look at "Le Big Mac" a huge roll-able 2.5m boulder for those with the skills.
 Full-on + Fantastic!

 Length: 1.01k